lukemmolnar/dynmap_land_claims_extractor/README.md

 - `-x, --x-coord`: X coordinate to navigate to before taking screenshot (optional)
 - `-z, --z-coord`: Z coordinate to navigate to before taking screenshot (optional)
 - `--zoom-out`: Number of times to click the zoom-out button (default: 2)
+- `--crop`: Crop the image to the content inside the red border

 ### Examples